neuefische/wd-flipped-classroom-curriculum/sessions/accessibility/README.md

 ### Why is the content of today's block that important for the students?

-> Why this topic is imporant is [part of the session itself](#why-should-i-care-about-accessibility)
+> Why this topic is important is [part of the session itself](#why-should-i-care-about-accessibility)
 > :)

 ---